 · .500 Mag, 325 gr.
 A-Frame: MV 1800 fps, 1680 fps at 25 yards, 1560 fps at 50 yards, 1450 fps at 75 yards, 1350 fps at 100 yards.

-As you can see, the .500 is slightly faster from the muzzle to 100 yards with these bullet weights.
+As you can see, the .500 load is slightly faster at all ranges, from the muzzle to 100 yards.
 This bodes well for the .500 in terms of energy and trajectory.

 Kinetic energy is defined as the ability to do work.
 In this case, the "work" involved is primarily powering bullet penetration and expansion.
 Both are, of course, necessary for lethality.
 Here are the energy figures in foot-pounds (ft. lbs.) for our comparison loads from the muzzle (ME) to 100 yards.

 · .460 Mag, 300 gr.
 A-Frame: ME 2040 ft. lbs, 1760 ft. lbs. at 25 yards, 1510 ft. lbs. at 50 yards, 1300 ft. lbs. at 75 yards, 1125 ft. lbs. at 100 yards.

 · .500 Mag, 325 gr.
 A-Frame: ME 2340 ft. lbs, 2030 ft. lbs. at 25 yards, 1755 ft. lbs. at 50 yards, 1515 ft. lbs. at 75 yards, 1315 ft. lbs. at 100 yards.